 Even my super-awesome husband knitted me a hat for my birthday.
 So, you can know that even your manly men with big hands can handle these knitting looms successfully.

 There are several different brands and styles of knitting loom, but the basic design is the same.
 A knitting loom is set up with bunch of pegs on a frame, evenly spaced – onto these you “knit”.

-- The round knitting looms can be used for hats and even socks – here’s a set similar to the one we have.
+- The round knitting looms can be used for hats and even socks.

-- The rectangular ones can be used for scarves and blankets – here are some similar to ours.
+- The rectangular ones can be used for scarves and blankets.

 - You can use small hooks to help move the yarn along the loom, or you can simply use your fingers.
-This is what the hooks look like.
-I think they’re really helpful when you’re starting out.
+I think the hooks are really helpful when you’re starting out.
 We’ve used crochet hooks, too, but these loom hooks are much better.

 - You’ll usually start with a slip knot to secure the yarn to the knitting loom before you start weaving the yarn onto it.
-Learn to tie a slip knot here.
+Learn to tie a slip knot with Sheep and Stitch.

 - The next step will be to weave the yarn onto your knitting loom it a pattern particular to your instructions.
 Just know that when you’re starting out, it can be helpful to have another set of hands for this.
 This is especially true if you’re teaching a child to use a knitting loom.
 Feel free to help them hold the loom steady while your child weaves the yarn securely in place.

 - The basic motion of using a knitting loom is that you’re constantly pulling the bottom layer of yarn op onto each peg, up and over the bottom layer and the peg itself.
 This is done peg by peg until you complete one turn around the knitting loom.
 This repetitive motion is simple and even relaxing.
 You’re children can do it easily, as long as they follow the instructions.
 With my youngest, I sit close by and watch in case they miss (or drop, in knitting lingo) a stitch.